InstanceGaming/gallerymark/README.md

 2. Download the GalleryMark repository as a archive.
 3. Extract the `gallerymark` folder from the archive into a location of your choosing.
 4. Navigate to the `gallerymark` folder.
 5. Run the installation script, `install.bat`.
 This only needs to be done once.
+You cannot move the installation folder after running this script (if you need to, delete the `env` folder and run again).
 6. To run GalleryMark, double-click `gallerymark.bat`.

 ### Packaged binary